The Definitive Guide to Dental Insurance in Germany

 What does additional dental insurance not cover?

-Supplementary dental insurance provides more benefits than public insurance.
-However, it has specific rules about what it covers:
+While it provides more benefits than public insurance, it has specific rules about what it doesn’t covers:

 1. This insurance doesn’t cover treatments recommended or started before buying the policy.
 If a dentist suggests a treatment, getting this insurance later won’t cover it.

-2. During the application, you must tell the insurer about any treatments you plan to have so the company can decide your coverage.
+2. During the application, you must tell the insurer about any treatments you plan to have so the company can exclude this from your coverage.

 3. Most insurance plans limit benefits in the first three years, which may reduce coverage or set limits on dental payments.